hargoniX/fil-rb/doc/report.typ

 In addition, this definition is specifically geared towards _functional but in-place_ (FBIP) usage.
 To showcase this, let us consider some alternative ways to define it:

-#note[It's a tree containing a tuple of data and color]
-1. #cite(<nipkowFDSA>, form: "prose") defines a RbTree by a tuple of a normal tree and a color.
+1. @nipkowFDSA defines a red-black tree by storing a tuple of data and color within a normal tree.
    ```sml
    datatype 'a tree = Leaf | Node ('a tree) 'a ('a tree)
    type_synonym 'a rbt = ('a × color) tree